How is the ACT scored?

 ---|---|

-If your results are not available during the stated time frame, it may be due one the following issues:
+If your results are not available during the stated time frame, it may be due to one of the following issues:

-- The name, birthdate, and Match Number on the answer document that you gave as "Matching Information" are different from those on your admission ticket
+- The name, birthdate, and match number on the answer document that you provided as "Matching Information" are different from those on your admission ticket.

 Frequently Asked Questions (FAQs)